Unlike most online survey companies, Respondent actually pays “real” money for participating in studies.

 Filling out the necessary information should only take you a few minutes.

-Once you are done, you’ll end up on the main page of your account.
-You’ll immediately see “Marketplace Projects”, which are the surveys Respondent offers.
+Once you’re done, you’ll end up on the Dashboard of your account.
+You’ll immediately see a feed of suggested projects, which are the surveys Respondent offers.

 Anyone 18 or older is eligible to sign up as a Respondent.
-From what I can tell, most studies are targeting US residents, but the site claims to have international opportunities as well.
+Most studies target US residents, but the site is open to participants in Australia, Canada, France, Germany, Ireland, Netherlands, New Zealand, Spain, and the United Kingdom as well.

 Filtering and Selecting Projects on Respondent

 Once you’re logged in, you’re presented with all your different project options.
-You can see how much they pay, how long they’ll take, and what type of study it is.
+You can see:

-Use the sidebar filters to further narrow down your options.
+You can also use the filters to further narrow down your options:

 Types of Studies on Respondent

-Respondent offers a variety of project types.
+Respondent offers a variety of project types, with lots of studies being added every week.
 Let’s take a quick look at some examples of typical projects available through Respondent.

 The screenshot might be kind of hard to read, but there are studies for: